mikependon/RepoDB.NET/pages/classes/querygroup.md

 var queryGroup = QueryGroup.Parse(param);
 ```

-> Using the above parse method, all the parsed fields will always have `Equal` operation.
+> Using the above parse method, all the parsed fields will always have the `Equal` operation.

 Or, via expression.